 Features: Hood and Pockets

-The Nano Puff is offered in a range of styles—including a standard non-hooded jacket and vest—but we tested the priciest full-zip hoody version here.
-The other two options are commonly worn as midlayers, but we like the versatility of the low-profile hood that allows the jacket to perform well as an outer layer but doesn’t get in the way under a shell.
-The hood itself isn’t adjustable, but was a perfect fit for us and the stretchy construction even allows you to put it on and take it off with the main zipper all the way up.
+The Nano Puff is offered in a range of styles—including a standard non-hooded jacket and vest—but we tested the priciest full-zip hoody version here (more in our “Other Versions” section below).
+The non-hoody options commonly are worn as midlayers, but we like the versatility of the low-profile hood that allows the jacket to perform well as an outer layer without getting in the way under a shell.
+The hood itself isn’t adjustable, but it was a perfect fit for us and the stretchy construction even allows you to put it on and take it off with the main zipper all the way up.
 Additionally, the scuba-style design provides excellent coverage that shields the chin, sides of the head, and forehead from the elements, and is designed to fit easily under a helmet.
 We often prefer an adjustable hood to dial in fit, but we have to say that Patagonia’s hoods are among the best in terms of protection and comfort (we were similarly impressed with the Micro Puff).

-Storage-wise, the Nano Puff offers a standard suite of options: two nicely sized hand warmer pockets and an interior zippered chest pocket.
-Everything is just where you want it for daily use (Patagonia avoided going overly technical with high, harness-compatible pockets) and we find little to complain about here.
+Storage-wise, the Nano Puff offers a standard suite of options: two nicely-sized hand warmer pockets and an interior zippered chest pocket.
+Everything is just where you want it for daily use (Patagonia avoided getting overly technical with high, harness-compatible pockets) and we find little to complain about here.
 True, the lining of the pockets isn’t all that soft and cozy, but it’s insulated and keeps your hands protected from cold and windy air.

 What We Like

 - A great crossover jacket: the Nano Puff is functional for outdoor use with plenty of style and features to wear around town.

 - Pretty light and easy to store in a pack, on a harness, or in a suitcase.